San Francisco and San Mateo Electric Railway: Initial founding

 Brothers Isaac (Behrend) and Fabian Joost were real-estate developers in the neighborhood of Sunnyside.
 They saw the success of Frank Julian Sprague's Richmond Union Passenger Railway in Richmond, Virginia, and determined that an electric streetcar system running through their then-isolated portion of the city would be a good way to boost property values.
-In 1890, the San Francisco & San Mateo Railway Co. was incorporated.
+In 1890, the San Francisco and San Mateo Railway Company was incorporated.
 On July 29, 1891, the railroad held a silver spike ceremony at Ocean View at the border between the two counties; Behrend Joost, president of the railroad, physically drove the final spike symbolically joining the rail segments.
 At the time, poles for the overhead lines extended as far as Holy Cross Cemetery.
 The railway opened for business on April 26, 1892.
 A double-track railway ran from the Ferry Building at the foot of Market Street, over Steuart Street, Harrison Street, Bryant Street, Fourteenth Street, and Guerrero Street, with single track extending down San Jose Avenue to the Baden area of South San Francisco, with a transfer required at 30th Street and San Jose Avenue.
 The line did not actually extend to the city of San Mateo, which lies 13 mi further to the south, although it did run through part of the County of San Mateo.

 A powerhouse and car barn were built on Sunnyside Avenue one block off San Jose Avenue.
 The streetcars were of the California car design, with an enclosed center section and open center bench seating at either end of the car, similar to the cable cars used on the California Street line.
 Single-truck (four wheel) cars 26 ft long were used on the double track line, and 28 ft two-truck cars were used on San Jose Avenue.

 The route chosen by the company was rather unfortunate.
 They were not able to traverse any of the major streets, as rival streetcar companies already had lines on them.
 Furthermore, beyond 30th Street, the area of the city was not yet fully settled.
 With an unpopular route that led to sparsely populated neighborhoods, the company could not generate much revenue despite having nearly 4,200,000 riders annually.
 This trend continued after the merger into URR well into the 1920s, when electric streetcars were at their most profitable.